Stefan374245/Join/FIRESTORE_RULES.md

 ## ⚠️ Important Notes:

 1. **These are DEVELOPMENT rules** - suitable for testing and development
+2. **The current rules allow any authenticated user to create contacts** - this is needed for the contact management feature
-2. **Before going to production**, you should:
+3. **Before going to production**, you should:
-   - Restrict contact writes to only the contact's owner
-   - Restrict login reads to only the user's own data
-   - Add data validation rules
+   - Add data validation rules (email format, required fields)
+   - Add rate limiting
+   - Consider adding a `createdBy` field to track who created each contact

+## How to Apply These Rules:

+1. Go to Firebase Console: https://console.firebase.google.com
+2. Select your project: `join-angular-based`
+3. Navigate to: **Firestore Database** → **Rules** tab
+4. Copy the rules from the section above
+5. Click **Publish**

 ## Production-Ready Rules (Future)